bobleesj/team-bob-the-developer/content/team/culture.md

 # Culture
-It is not the easiest job to manage a group of individuals at different time zones.
+We live in different time zones.
 Most of us have a have full-time job.
 It is important to maintain a few protocols to keep each other accountable so that we may step forward one at a time.

 **1. Driven by deadlines:** When we work remotely, it is imperative that we set the expectation clear.
 On a weekly basis, we schedule for the next meeting along with the tasks to be completed.
 We catch up via Google Hangout.